FURTHER ENGINEERING STUDY UNDERWAY

-The Park Authority appreciates the input and passion of thousands of Fairfax County residents who shared their opinion regarding the management of Lake Accotink.
+The Park Authority appreciates the input and passion of thousands of Fairfax County residents who shared their opinion regarding the management of Lake Accotink last spring.
 Whether through speaking at one of several public meetings, sending a thoughtful email, or participating in the online survey, we have heard each of your concerns and preferences.
 The final survey results and comments received through May 28, 2018 have been posted below.

 Lake Accotink Park provides opportunities for outdoor recreation and enjoying nature across its 449 acres.
 Central to the park is a 55-acre lake which is surrounded by wetlands and forest.
 As one of Fairfax County's three lakefront parks, Lake Accotink Park attracts visitors from across the county but feels like a neighborhood park to the many residents who live nearby.
 Lake Accotink Park offers opportunities to hike and bike miles of trails, fish from the shoreline, and observe the changing of the seasons.
 From May through October, the park offers bike, canoe, and paddle boat rentals as well as tour boat rides around the lake to expand on the ways to explore the park.
 A 9-hole miniature golf, historic carousel, and playgrounds provide family amusements.
 Lake Accotink is a great place to enjoy a family picnic or social gathering – among the trees, on the grass, or in a covered pavilion.
 A concessions stand and restrooms add to the comfort of a visit to the park.
 Lake Accotink Park also serves to build a sense of community through hosting summer concerts and camps as well as perpetual favorites such as the Bark in the Park pet events and the yearly Cardboard Boat Regatta.
 Whether young or old, active or a little more laid back, two-legged or four, Lake Accotink Park continues to provide enjoyment to thousands of visitors each year.